cryptomator/cli/README.md

 ## Block Filesystem Integration

-Depending on the chosen mounter, you the vault is automatically integrated into the os.
+Depending on the chosen mounter, the vault is automatically integrated into the os.
 If you don't want a direct integration, choose `org.cryptomator.frontend.webdav.mount.FallbackMounter` for `--mounter`.
 It starts a local WebDAV server started, where you can access the vault by any WebDAV client or mounting it into your filesystem manually.